polyfy/polylith/readme.md

     ws [get:X]              Shows the workspace as data.

   If ws-dir:PATH is passed in as an argument, where PATH is a relative or absolute path, then the command is executed from that directory.

   If :: is passed in, then ws-dir is set to the first parent directory (or current) that contains a 'deps.edn' workspace config file.
 The exception is the 'test' command that has to be executed from the workspace root.

+  If ws-file:FILE is passed in, then the workspace will be populated with the content from that file.
+All commands except 'create' and 'test' can be executed with this parameter set.
+The FILE is created by executing the 'ws' command, e.g.: 'poly ws out:ws.edn'.

   The color mode can be overridden by passing in e.g. color-mode:none (valid values are: none, light, dark) which is otherwise configured in